-If you’re looking for examples of unilateral contracts, you should know that a unilateral contract is one in which the buyer intends to pay for a specified performance or legal act.
+If you need examples of unilateral contracts, you should know that a unilateral contract is one in which the buyer intends to pay for a specified performance or legal act.
 When it comes to a unilateral agreement, only one party pays the other for a specific duty.
 If that party completes the duty, the other party needs to pay accordingly.

-With that, the first party is not under any obligation to pay, and the second party only needs to fulfill the duty if they wish to.
-For instance, Jim offers a unilateral contract to pay Shelley $3,000 if she house Jim’s boat into storage.
-Shelley has no legal obligation to store the boat, but if she choose to, Jim has to pay her the $3,000.
+With a unilateral contract, the first party is not under any obligation to pay, and the second party only needs to fulfill the duty if they wish to.
+For instance, Jim offers a unilateral contract to pay Shelley $3,000 if she puts Jim's boat into storage.
+Shelley has no legal obligation to store the boat, but if she chooses to, Jim has to pay her the $3,000.

 Unilateral contracts are also enforceable in court, even though legal situations cannot arise until a party claims to finish a certain task.

 Because a unilateral contract has no validity until one party completes a task, legal contestation usually takes the form of the giving party not paying the agreed sum.
 A contract breach would then be based on the clarity of the agreement, and whether one party can prove that the task was completed.

 In addition, unilateral contracts can offer rewards other than money, but cash is a primary incentive.
 For instance, Jerry places an advertisement offering to pay $500 for the return of his missing dog.
 In this instance, any person may enter into a unilateral agreement by returning the dog.
 This is one of the few cases where an advertisement is considered a contract within itself.

 Also, an insurance company can agree to pay an insured person money if certain events occur.
 This is a unilateral agreement, and the insurance company will not have to pay if the events never happen.